OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/install-and-configure-drupal.md

 - [JSON API](https://www.drupal.org/project/jsonapi): This is the only one that's required for the integration to work.
 JSON API provides zero-configuration REST access to all the content in your Drupal site using the [{json:api}](https://jsonapi.org/) spec.
 - [JSON API Extras](https://www.drupal.org/project/jsonapi_extras): Allows us to tweak the configuration of the JSON API module.
 We'll use this to disable resource endpoints that we don't need exposed.
-- [Simple OAuth](https://www.drupal.org/project/simple_oauth): We'll use this, and the included Simple OAuth Extras module to turn Drupal into an OAuth 2 provider.
+- [Simple OAuth](https://www.drupal.org/project/simple_oauth): We'll use this, and the included Simple OAuth Extras module, to turn Drupal into an OAuth 2 provider.
 Our Gatsby application can then use Drupal for user account storage, authentication, and authorization.

 The quickest way to download these all is using Composer.
 From the root of your Drupal project execute the following command: